13 Fire Pit Tools to Safely Keep the Warmth Ablaze

 Fire Pit Poker Stick

-The most common, obvious tool that mostly features first on all lists of ‘fire pit tools you’ll ever need’ is the humble poker stick.
+The most common, obvious tool that mostly features first on all lists of ‘fire pit tools you’ll definitely need’ is the humble poker stick.

 Whether you have a fireplace or a fire pit, a poker stick will come in extremely handy while moving around firewood and coal or repositioning them, all the while maintaining a safe distance from the flames.